Endorsement in Car Insurance

-Have you got your name misspelt in your car insurance policy?
+Have you got your name misspelled in your car insurance?
 Or have you shifted to a new address or changed your phone number and want to update the details in your policy accordingly?
 Or do you want to transfer your current car insurance policy with some other insurance company?
 In situations like these, you can go for making the preferred endorsements with your existing insurance policy.

 What is an Endorsement in a Car Insurance Policy?

 One often feels the need to make certain changes in their car insurance plans according to their personal needs and preferences.
 These are called endorsements in a car insurance policy.
 In simpler words, an endorsement in a car insurance policy is an amendment or an addition made to the existing terms and policies in your policy.
 Endorsements in an insurance policy can also be referred to as riders.
 Endorsements allow one to add, delete, alter or eliminate any parts or terms under the policy coverage.

 Since the basic purpose of an insurance endorsement is to make changes in the policy, it might be anything ranging from adding or increasing the coverage limits, deducting certain parts (as permitted by law) to reduce the total premium amount, making other alterations in your personal details or making other special amendments to restrict or expand certain terms and scope covered by your car insurance policy, thus allowing you flexibility.
 With these endorsements, you legally bind your preferred amendments to the insurance contract.